Ne0Strix/loremipsum_compensation_software/readme.md

 > `npx cypress run` uses the root `docker-compose.yml` to spin up the test-environment before each test and destroys it afterwards.
 No data will persist across tests.

 - run `npx cypress run` in `./frontend` to let the e2e and component tests run
-  - in order to check the tests out with the gui make sure to spin up the environment manually with `docker compose up`
+  - in order to check the tests out with `npx cypress open` make sure to spin up the environment manually with `docker compose up`
 - run `npx jest --coverage` in `./frontend` to see some unit-tests and the coverage of the project (html report is available in `./frontend/coverage/lcov-report/index.html`)
 - run `./gradlew test` in `./books` and check out the details in `./books/build/reports/tests/test/index.html`